-Owning a home is an integral part of the American Dream; a possibility afforded by the design of our society.
+Owning a home is an integral part of the American Dream; afforded by the design of our society.
 The 'American Dream' as coined by James Truslow Adams, allows 'opportunity for each according to ability or achievement’.
 While nothing comes easy, sometimes we forget the opportunities we have.

 Know your credit score.